sergiofasilva/memoizeit/README.md

 **MemoizeIt is a node.js module for functions memoization.**

+---

-**Memoisation** is an optimization technique used primarily to speed up computer programs by storing the results of expensive function calls and returning the cached result when the same inputs occur again.
+>**Memoisation** is an optimization technique used primarily to speed up computer programs by storing the results of expensive function calls and returning the cached result when the same inputs occur again.

 More about **memoization** here: [https://en.wikipedia.org/wiki/Memoization](https://en.wikipedia.org/wiki/Memoization)

+---

 **Should only be used with pure functions.**

-A pure function is a function that has the following properties:
+>A pure function is a function that has the following properties:
+>

-1. the function return values are identical for identical arguments (no variation with local static variables, non-local variables, mutable reference arguments or input streams), and
+>1. the function return values are identical for identical arguments (no variation with local static variables, non-local variables, mutable reference arguments or input streams), and
-2. the function has no side effects (no mutation of local static variables, non-local variables, mutable reference arguments or input/output streams).
+>2. the function has no side effects (no mutation of local static variables, non-local variables, mutable reference arguments or input/output streams).

 More about **pure functions** here: [https://en.wikipedia.org/wiki/Pure_function](https://en.wikipedia.org/wiki/Pure_function)

 ## Installation

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install foobar.

 ```bash
 npm i memoizee